Wave-Play/pilot/docs/caching.md

 Props returned from `getStaticProps` can be cached by Pilot.js to improve performance and reduce network requests.

-This feature is enabled by default when using [Web Props](/docs/web-props.md) and disabled by default when using the native runtime.
+This feature is enabled by default when using [Web Props](/docs/web-props.md) and not enabled by default when using the native runtime.

 ### Native runtime cache